-When the same phrase is used at the beginning of a series of sentences, that's anaphora.
-It's used to show emphasis in speech or writing — a popular tool for politicians, religious leaders, lyricists, and poets.
+When the same word or phrase is used at the beginning of a series of sentences, that's anaphora.
+Used to show emphasis in speech or writing, anaphora is a popular tool for politicians, religious leaders, lyricists, and poets.

 In Martin Luther King Jr's most famous speech, he said "I have a dream" eight different times.
 He used anaphora as a rhetorical technique, repeating the words to drive home a point.
 As a literary device, anaphora also gives emphasis and rhythm to lines like these of Charles Dickens: "It was the best of times, it was the worst of times," with the repetition of "it was" eight more times in one sentence.
 In Greek, anaphora means "a carrying back."